» Nursing (AD) Program «

 High School "STAT" Program

 The STAT Program emerged out of a 2005 grant from the Center of Excellence in Health Care to increase diversity in nursing.
 Over the course of the one year grant which led to similar grants funded for three subsequent years, the STAT program was fine-tuned and became a post-grant, self-sustained RCTC program.
-The grant focused on recruiting diversity in nursing education.
-The STAT program maintained this focus while expanding to all high achieving high school students in Southeastern Minnesota, with a special focus on Rochester Public Schools.
+The STAT program maintained this focus while expanding to all high achieving high school students in Southeastern Minnesota or border states, with priority admission given to students graduating from Rochester Public or Private Schools.

 The STAT program is merely an alternate pathway to admission that considers most high school students inability to earn the level of points required to meet the usual Nursing Program selection criteria.
 STAT Program students see no difference in the program requirements after completion of the admission process.